lanl-ansi/PowerModelsDistribution.jl/docs/src/formulation-details.md

 # Three-phase formulation details

-## `AbstractACPModel`
+## `AbstractUnbalancedACPModel`

 Real-valued formulation from:

 - Formulation without shunts: Mahdad, B., Bouktir, T., & Srairi, K. (2006).
 A three-phase power flow modelization: a tool for optimal location and control of FACTS devices in unbalanced power systems.
 In IEEE Industrial Electronics IECON (pp. 2238–2243).

-## `AbstractDCPModel`
+## `AbstractUnbalancedDCPModel`

-Applying all of the standard DC linearization tricks to the `AbstractACPModel`
+Applying all of the standard DC linearization tricks to the `AbstractUnbalancedACPModel`

 ## `SOCWRModel`

-Applying the standard BIM voltage cross-product (sine and cosine) substitution tricks to `AbstractACPModel` results immediately in a SOC formulation.
+Applying the standard BIM voltage cross-product (sine and cosine) substitution tricks to `AbstractUnbalancedACPModel` results immediately in a SOC formulation.

 ## `SDPUBFModel`